AbhishekTungala/Snack-Game/README.md

 **Languages:** HTML,CSS,JS

-This is a classic game of snake in an app-like form.
-To run the project just clone the repo, go into the Snake-game folder and run `java Main` in your terminal.
+This is a classic snack game.